Clement of Alexandria: Philosophy

-Clement suggested that philosophy was a preparatory discipline to the Greek world that would lead them to accept Christianity, and often sought to harmonize insights of Greek philosophy with biblical teaching.
+Clement suggested that philosophy was a preparatory discipline to the Greek world preceding its wide acceptance of Christianity and often sought to harmonize insights of Greek philosophy with biblical teaching.
 He defined philosophy as "the desire for true being and the studies which lead to it."
 Clement has been described as "the founder of what was to become the great tradition of Christian philosophical theology."
-He also was a forerunner to some views of Augustine, including arguably the just war theory and the theory of the two cities.
+He was a forerunner to some of the later views of Augustine, such as just war theory and the theory of the two cities.